tim-schilling/debug-tutorial/docs/lab2.md

 - What queries are running?
   - Use the Django Debug Toolbar's SQL Panel
-  - The count should be relatively low, we're only rendering one type of data on the page.
+  - In a properly working case, the count should be relatively low, we're only rendering one type of data on the page.
+How many do we see?
 - Should a query be using an index?
   - Fields that are likely to qualify for indexes are those that are used in filtering and ordering.